Awards

 How to apply

-- The candidate or sponsor must submit a complete pdf application before March 24, 2023.
+The candidate or sponsor must submit a complete pdf application to awards@cnpn.ca before August 31st, 2024.

-- A cover letter briefly describing why the nominee is appropriate for the award; this should include names and email addresses of three supporters who may be contacted by the review committee
+- A cover letter (max.
+2 pages) briefly describing why the nominee is appropriate for the award; this should include names and email addresses of three supporters who may be contacted by the review committee.

-- A CV (max.
+- A short CV (max.
 6 pages) highlighting the nominees most significant achievements.

 The CNPN – New Investigator Award is a recent initiative of the CNPN to recognize the contributions of an outstanding early career researcher to the fundamental understanding and/or practice of proteomics in the biological sciences.
 This award will help new investigators gain visibility in the field and encourage early-stage Investigators to consider how proteomics may be used in their research.

-Nominations are open for the 2023 Award (self-nominations are permitted).
-The award will be presented at the CNPN annual meeting, held in Regina, Saskatchewan.
-The awardee will present a lecture on their work and receive an award consisting of a trophy and a $2000 prize.
+Nominations are open for the 2024 Award (self-nominations are permitted).
+The award will be presented at the CNPN annual meeting, held in Whistler, British Columbia from Nov.
+17-20, 2024.
+Please see the website for details.
+The awardee will present a 20 min lecture on their research/career progression and receive an award consisting of a trophy and a $2000 prize.

 Applicant Eligibility